emer/axon/Deep.md

 The Burst value is computed in SuperLayer during the plus phase, and this is continuously accessed by TRCLayer neurons to drive plus-phase outcome states.

-At the *end* of the plus phase, CTCtxt projections convey the Burst signal from Super to CTLayer neurons, where it is integrated into the Ctxt value representing the temporally-delayed context information.
+At the *end* of the plus phase, CTCtxt projections convey the Burst signal from Super to CTLayer neurons, where it is integrated into the Ctxt value representing the temporally delayed context information.

 # TRN Attention and Learning